run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

  This Quickstart is an extension of the Quickstart document: [Start and Use Interactive Build Workloads](walkthrough-build.md)

- When starting a container with the Run:AI Command-Line Interface (CLI), it is sometimes needed to expose internal ports to the user.
+ When starting a container with the Run:ai Command-Line Interface (CLI), it is sometimes needed to expose internal ports to the user.
 Examples are: accessing a Jupyter notebook, using the container from a development environment such as PyCharm.

 ## Exposing a Container Port